Last month, we all finally got to see the UEFA Nations League in all of it’s overly complicated glory.

 And the verdict so far?
-Yeah, seems pretty good.
+Yeah, it seems pretty good.

-But now it’s time to get your beard oil and Portland Timbers shirt at the ready, because the fun’s just started for all of you football hipsters out there.
+But now it’s time to get your beard oil and Portland Timbers shirt out at the ready, because the fun’s only just started for all of you football hipsters out there.

 We’re all excited by the idea of friendlies becoming more meaningful and competitive, and it’s also a great chance for teams to play against their international equals.

 Which is perhaps why ‘League D’ is arguably the most well-rounded and intriguing of the lot, as we finally get to see what the likes of Luxembourg, Kazakhstan, Georgia and Kosovo can do.

 Because we’ve all been wondering that, haven’t we?

 Ordinarily, the 16 teams that populate the lowest ranked league in the competition would be the whippings boys of the upcoming qualifying groups for Euro 2020.

 But now, one of Azerbaijan, Macedonia, Belarus, Georgia, Armenia, Latvia, the Faroe Islands, Luxembourg, Kazakhstan, Moldova, Liechtenstein, Malta, Andorra, Kosovo, San Marino or Gibraltar will qualify for the next European championships through this new competition.